-The Vehicle Identification Number is visible through the windscreen.
+The Vehicle Identification Number (VIN) is visible through the windscreen.

-The VIN is also displayed behind a removable plastic cover on the right hand side door step.
+The VIN is also displayed behind a removable plastic cover on the front right hand door step.
 Unclip the covers using a flat blade screwdriver to access.

 Identification plate

 The identification plate is located on the right hand door pillar.